quangChe/angularjs-tutorial/README.md

 We pass it into the module within this Controller JS file:
 ==========================================================

-const myFirstApp = angular.module('appName', ['ui.router']);
+const myFirstApp = angular.module('starterApp', ['ui.router']);
 ```

 Once we do that, the rest of the Controller JS can now utilize all the features and methods of AngularJS *and* UI-Router!

 #### 2. Injecting Through Lower-Level Recipes:
 Dependency injection at lower levels is more common with AngularJS applications and occurs when we are simply trying to call the services/dependencies that come built into the AngularJS framework.
-We will be using the **$scope** service for building our app.
-Below, you can see how the **$scope** service gets injected in the controller of our application.
+We will be using the **$scope** service for building our starter app.
+Below, you can see how the **$scope** service gets injected in the controller of our app.
 In a later section, I will cover more details on [**$scope**.](#scopes)

 **app.js**
 ```